solidjs/solid-docs-legacy/langs/en/tutorials/stores_nocontext/lesson.md

 const [count, setCount] = counter;
 ```

 Solid's reactivity is a universal concept.
 It doesn't matter if it is inside or outside components.
+There is no separate concept for global vs local state.
 However, computations (Effects/Memos) created in the global scope are rootless, and will exist for the lifetime of the app/tab (rather than being disposed).
-There is no separate concept for global vs local state.
-It is all the same thing.

 However, sometimes you have state which exists across multiple components, but isn't truly global.
 Alternatively, you may wish to "override" your state in a certains part of the component tree.
 We use Context to solve these cases.